Table of Contents

 You should keep the following points in mind:

-Dietary precaution
+Dietary Precaution

 Avoid oily foods, spices, and condiments to ensure good absorption of Chitrak.
 Root vegetables like potatoes and tubers should be avoided to facilitate good absorption of Chitrak.
 It is advised to drink plenty of water in between meals and while taking the plant drug to ensure good absorption, bioavailability, and excretion of the plant drug.13

-Precaution to be taken in pregnancy
+Precautions to be taken in Pregnancy

 It should be avoided in all stages of pregnancy, as it possesses antifertility activity.
 It has antiovulatory effects.11